Core Antimicrobial Stewardship Curriculum Self - Study

 |USCAST : US Ctte on Antimicrobial Susceptibility Testing||Voting Committee Member|

 |Thermo - Fischer||Speaking|

 |Spicer, Jennifer||Workgroup Member||None|

 |Willis, Zachary||Workgroup Member||None|

-IDSA is accredited by the Accreditation Council for Continuing Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, IDSA is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Credit Designation Statement